Why Do People Engage in Risky Behavior?

 Risky behaviors are those that expose us to harm or danger in pursuit of what is perceived as a positive outcome.
 People are willing to take a chance and engage in these behaviors because of the appeal of some reward.
 There is a range of risk-taking, as riding in a boat, jumping off a high dive, and doing heroin are not the same.
 These behaviors present varying levels of risk and potential impact.
+It is important to recognize that certain risks may be justified or beneficial, while others can be dangerous, resulting in harmful consequences.

 There is a healthy component to risk-taking, as it can lead us to try new things, learn, change, and grow.
 However, when taken to the extreme, risky behavior is unhealthy and maladaptive.
+Understanding risk-taking behavior helps distinguish between positive growth-oriented actions and those that are potentially harmful.

 Why Are People Drawn to Risky Behavior?

 Risk-taking raises adrenaline and is exciting.
 It can also provide relief from the mundane demands of everyday life.
 We may even justify the behaviors as an indulgence or a reward we deserve.
+Peer influence and social influence, especially during adolescence, can strongly motivate individuals to engage in risky behaviors, as social factors and group dynamics often encourage risk-taking.

 Also, people who engage in risky behavior often don’t consider what they are doing as risky, or they can underestimate the potential hazards.
 Research suggests that we implicitly assume negative outcomes will not happen to us.
 This is similar to the phrase, “I never thought it would happen to me.”
 It is uncommon for people to express extreme concern about daily activities such as getting in their vehicle to go to work.
 Yet, there are risks to driving, especially on crowded city streets or in rush hour traffic.

 Researcher Terri Moffitt suggests that there is evidence for a risk-taking personality.
-Studies indicate that on personality tests risk takers score higher on impulsivity and lower on self-control and conscientiousness, which should not come as much of a surprise.
-They also tend to score high on negative emotions such as anger and jealousy.
+Studies indicate that on personality tests, risk takers score higher on impulsivity and lower on self-control and conscientiousness, which should not come as much of a surprise.
+Impulsive behavior can manifest as reckless or careless actions in high-risk environments, such as neglecting safety protocols or testing machinery limits, and may also indicate underlying mental health issues or personality disorders (Piquero & Moffitt, 2014).

 Risk Taking and Addiction

-Why take a risk even if the consequence is certainly harmful?
-While using drugs may provide a short-term high, the negative consequences logically outweigh the immediate relief.
+Additionally, combining alcohol with other substances can significantly increase the danger of risky behaviors and impulsivity.
 The stimulus and reward cycle resulting from engaging in some risky behaviors can become addictive, despite the adverse effects.
 Some can become addicted to the euphoric impact of behaviors like having sex or gambling.
 When people lose impulse control over these behaviors despite experiencing negative personal consequences, the risky behaviors become unmanageable.
+Addiction can often be fueled by risky behaviors driven by underlying psychological or social factors.

 Risky Behavior in Adolescence